ACM40960/22201441-Akolade-Sofiyyah-Iwalewa/README.md

 3) S. Albawi, T. A. Mohammed and S. Al-Zawi, ”Understanding of a convolutional neural network,” 2017 International Conference on Engineering andTechnology (ICET), Antalya, Turkey, 2017, pp. 1-6, doi: 10.1109/ICEngTechnol.2017.8308186.

 ### Future Work
-In the realm of future enhancements, my aspiration involves training more diverse model architectures while working with a more samples of training and validation data.
+In the nearest future, my aspiration involves training more diverse model architectures while working with a more samples of training and validation data.
 This endeavor aims to explore alternative neural network structures, that might lead to better accuracy and precision broader applicability.
+I also would provide a better representation of the confusion matrix.